C2DH/ranketwo/pages/introduction.md

 ### Transformation from analogue to digital
 ![Screen Shot 2018-10-15 at 08.04.23.png](https://c2dh.github.io/ranketwo/assets/images/Screen Shot 2018-10-15 at 08.04.23.png){:height="175px" .float-left.mr-3.mt-2.mb-4}
 A digital text, image or recording may appear to be similar to its analogue version, but it is actually a collection of digits arranged in a particular order that offers a representation of the original which can be viewed on a screen, without its material characteristics.
 Turning an analogue object into a digital one entails a whole series of changes that affect its appearance and informative value.
 The analogue object is taken out of its original context, whether a private household, archive, museum or library, converted into digits,  enriched with metadata and then published online.
-See: [lit](owens-digital-sources-digital-archives);[lit](hughes-lang-transmutability-decontextualization);[lit](sternfeld-understanding-quantum-age);[lit](terras-digitisation-resources-humanities)
+See: [lit](owens-digital-sources-digital-archives); [lit](hughes-lang-transmutability-decontextualization) ;[lit](sternfeld-understanding-quantum-age) ;[lit](terras-digitisation-resources-humanities)

 {: .extra-spacing}